 Hi, I’m Jenna Drady AKA HuskyCrazed – author and creator of ownedbyahusky.ca.
 I am a mother of two beautiful daughters and of course my 3 huskies.
 Being a husky mom for a long duration of my life, I was inspired to begin writing about them.
 In doing so, I started doing massive research on dog behavior, and all things dog in general.
 I am inspired every day by my family, and love to bring my readers valuable information as well as a little laugh while i’m at it.
 I created my own business partnered with my lovely mother while blogging called Pawz N Clawz Jewelry N Things.
 We currently sell handmade jewelry with added pet charms, as well as a few dog toys too!
 As an animal rights activist, and huge believer in helping pets who have been stuck in shelters, we donate a portion of our sales to local shelters throughout Canada.

-Dorothy Wills-Raftery is the author of EPIc Dog Tales: Heartfelt Stories About Amazing Dogs Living & Loving Life With Canine Epilepsy; the FiveSibes™ Tales children’s books What’s Wrong With Gibson?
-Learning About K-9 Epilepsy and Getting Healthy With Harley: Learning About Health & Fitness; and Buddy, the Christmas Husky~Based On A True Holiday Miracle (ArcticHouse Publishing).
-She writes the internationally award-winning FiveSibes blog based on the lives of her five Siberian Huskies, and is a contributing author and photographer for American Pet Magazine, Ruff Drafts, The Sled Dogger, and Hudson Valley Paw Print Magazine.
-Dorothy is also the writer and host of “The Sibe Vibe” Dog Works Radio show.
-An official International Purple Day® for Epilepsy Ambassador and a volunteer case manager for The Wally Foundation-Canine Epilepsy, Dorothy is the creator of the #LiveGibStrong K-9 Epilepsy Awareness Campaign inspired by her Husky, Gibson, who is a canine epileptic (Epi-dog).
-In addition to her Huskies, Dorothy shares her home with her husband, daughter and son-in-law, and a rehabilitated-now-adopted feral cat named Binx.
-You can follow Dorothy and her FiveSibes on Facebook at FiveSibes: Siberian Husky K9 News & Reviews, on Google + , Twitter,and Instagram (@FiveSibesMom), and the soon-to-be launched FiveSibes.com website.
+Dorothy Wills-Raftery is an award-winning photojournalist and author of EPIc Dog Tales: Heartfelt Stories About Amazing Dogs Living & Loving Life With Canine Epilepsy; the FiveSibes™ Tales children’s books What’s Wrong With Gibson?
+Learning About K-9 Epilepsy and Getting Healthy With Harley: Learning About Health & Fitness; and Buddy, the Christmas Husky~Based On A True Holiday Miracle books (ArcticHouse Publishing), as well as the international FiveSibes blog, based on the lives of her five Siberian Huskies.
+Her work has also appeared in American Pet Magazine, Ruff Drafts, The Sled Dogger, and Hudson Valley Paw Print Magazine.
+Dorothy is the writer and host of “The Sibe Vibe” Dog Works Radio show.”
+Named “Best Author” in 2015 & 2016 by Hudson Valley Magazine and all four books named “Best in Print” by American Pet Magazine, Dorothy is a 5-time Dog Writers of America Association “Excellence” nominee, winning the prestigious Maxwell Medallion in 2016 for her writing.
+An official International Purple Day® for Epilepsy Ambassador since 2012 and a volunteer case manager for The Wally Foundation-Canine Epilepsy, Dorothy is the creator of the FiveSibes #LiveGibStrong K-9 Epilepsy Awareness campaign inspired by her own epileptic Husky, Gibson.
+In addition to her Siberian Huskies, Dorothy shares her home with her husband, daughter, son-in-law, and new grandson.
+You can follow Dorothy and her FiveSibes on Facebook at FiveSibes: Siberian Husky K9 News & Reviews, on Google + , Twitter, and Instagram (@FiveSibesMom).

 Shannon has been a pet lover all her life and a dog trainer for over 20 years.
 She has spent her life observing, caring for and training animals of all kinds.
 She has worked in the Bird Department at Marine World Africa USA, and worked as an handler and trainer for an African Serval Cat at Safari West, a private zoo in Santa Rosa, California.
 She has participated in behavior studies including observations of bald eagles and addax antelope through the San Francisco Zoo and Safari West.